ShVerni/UltimateDoorbell/README.md

 ## Web Interface

 After the first flash you need to setup the web interface.
 There are two ways to do this:
-1. Copy the contents of the `www` folder to the SD card
+1. Copy the the `www` folder to the SD card

 Or if you can't access the SD card